Elizabeth L. Brainerd

-Elizabeth L. Brainerd (born 1963) is an American biologist who has contributed to our understanding of the evolution of breathing. and the biomechanics of vertebrates.
+Elizabeth L. Brainerd (born 1963) is an American biologist who has contributed to our understanding of the evolution of breathing and the biomechanics of vertebrates.
 She is one of the inventors of XROMM (X-ray Reconstruction of Moving Morphology), a technique for making 3D movies of internal structure that combines CT scanning with biplanar x-ray movies.
 She is one of the authors of Great Transformations in Vertebrate Evolution.

 Brainerd is the Robert P. Brown Professor of Biology professor of Biology and of Medical Science in the Ecology and Evolutionary Biology Department at Brown University, Providence, Rhode Island.

 Early life and education

 She was born in 1963 to Lyman and Susan Brainerd.
 She attended the Putney School in Vermont, then Harvard University, where in 1985 she graduated with an AB.
 She joined the lab of Karel F. Liem at Harvard where she earned a Ph.D. in 1991.
-She then moved to Tom McMahon's lab for her post doctoral work as a Junior Fellow in the Harvard Society of Fellows (1990-1993).
+She then moved to Tom McMahon's lab for her post doctoral work as a Junior Fellow in the Harvard Society of Fellows (1990–1993).

 Academic career

 In graduate school Brainerd's mentors included Indonesian born ichthyologist Karel F. Liem and the paleontologists Farish Jenkins and Alfred (Fuzz) Crompton.
-Brainerd's first academic appointment was at the University of Massachusetts - Amherst (1994-2006).
+Brainerd's first academic appointment was at the University of Massachusetts – Amherst (1994–2006).
 She then moved to Brown University where she runs the Functional Morphology and Biomechanics lab and teaches human gross anatomy in the medical school.
 She has been the president of the International Society of Vertebrate Morphologists and the Society for Integrative and Comparative Biology.

 Honors

 Brainerd is a Fellow of the American Association for the Advancement of Science.
 She has won the Dean's Award for Excellence in Graduate Mentoring (2015) and in 2018 was selected as a Gilliam Fellowship Mentor by the Howard Hughes Medical Institute.
-In 2020 she was named the Robert P. Brown Professor of Biology.
+In 2020 she was named the Robert P. Brown Professor of Biology and became a fellow of the American Association for Anatomy.
+In 2021 she won the Joseph S. Nelson Lifetime Achievement Award in Ichthyology.
+In 2023 she gave the Bidder Prize Lecture for the Society for Experimental Biology.